Nick Robinson (American actor): Career

 In 2015, Robinson portrayed Zach Mitchell in Jurassic World, in which he was widely seen.
 He played Ben Parish in the film adaptation of the novel The 5th Wave, which was released in January 2016.
 These roles made him unavailable for multiple episodes of the final season of Melissa & Joey, but he returned for the final three episodes.

 He played the titular lead in the independent film Being Charlie, a semi-autobiographical feature about director Rob Reiner's relationship with his son, which premiered at the 2015 Toronto International Film Festival; the film was released theatrically in 2016.

-In 2017, he starred in William H. Macy's comedy-drama film Krystal, and as Olly in Everything, Everything, a film adaptation of the novel of the same name.
+In 2017, he starred in William H. Macy's comedy-drama film Krystal, and as Olly in Everything, Everything, a film adaptation of the 2015 novel.

 In 2018, Robinson starred as the titular Simon Spier in the gay coming out teen drama film Love, Simon.
-The film was considered ground-breaking because it was the first major studio film to focus on a gay, teenage romance.
+The film was considered ground-breaking because it was the first major studio film to focus on a gay teenage romance.
 Robinson's performance as Simon garnered critical acclaim.
 After reading the script, Robinson revealed that he broke his own rule to no longer play high schoolers because he saw the cultural importance of the film.
 That year, Robinson was named in Forbes "30 Under 30" list in the Hollywood & Entertainment category.
 In 2019, he co-starred in the third film version of Richard Wright's Native Son.

 In 2020, Robinson co-starred in the FX miniseries A Teacher, and he narrated his DM responses to the protagonist of Love, Victor, a Love, Simon spinoff TV series on Hulu, and appeared in two episodes of the show.
 In 2021, he starred in the Netflix miniseries Maid, opposite Margaret Qualley and Andie MacDowell.